 - Common contingencies.
 Always included.

 Pick a mutua with good digital claims handling.
-You can request changes later if needed.
+You can request a change later if needed.

 - Charge date.
-The cuota is charged by direct debit on the last business day of each month.
-It is paid in arrears, so your first charge arrives after your first month.
+The cuota is charged by direct debit on the last business day of each month, paid in arrears.

 - Bank changes.
-If you change IBAN mid-month, it may apply the next month.
-Do it early to be safe.
+If you change IBAN mid-month, it may not apply until the following month.
+Do it early.

 - Missed payment.
 Keep enough balance on charge date.
-If a charge fails, pay quickly to avoid recargos.
+A failed charge can trigger recargos if not resolved quickly.

 After your alta: what to check next

-- Download the alta proof and keep it with your AEAT alta.
+- Download the alta proof and keep it alongside your AEAT alta.

-- Check your vida laboral later to confirm your registration dates.
+- Check your vida laboral to confirm your registration dates.

-- Review your base and cuota regularly.
-If your income changes, request a base change.
-You can do this up to six times per year.
+- Review your contribution base regularly.
+If your income changes, request an adjustment — up to six times per year.

 - Watch your electronic notifications.
-TGSS can send regularization notices if your final IRPF net income and chosen base do not match.
+TGSS can send regularization notices if your declared income and chosen base diverge significantly.

 Common mistakes that delay or invalidate your alta

-- Filing after you started to work.
+- Filing after you started working.
 File on or before day one.

-- Choosing a CNAE or IAE that does not match what you actually do.
+- Choosing a CNAE or IAE that does not match your actual activity.

-- Forgetting to select a mutua.
-The form will block you, but double-check.
+- Forgetting to select a mutua — the form will block submission.

-- Estimating income unrealistically, then being surprised by regularization.
+- Estimating income unrealistically, then being surprised by year-end regularization.

-- Missing the month-end charge because of low balance.
+- Missing the month-end charge due to low account balance.

-Pro tip if you want less admin: renn can pre-check your IAE and CNAE, estimate your quota, watch your income vs base through the year, and nudge you to adjust so you avoid surprises.
-It also keeps all documents in one place and syncs your invoices with your taxes.
+Less admin: renn can pre-check your IAE and CNAE, estimate your cuota, monitor your income vs. base through the year, and flag when to adjust — so you avoid surprises at regularization.
+It also keeps all documents in one place and syncs invoices with your taxes.

 Bottom line